-- 1. The disturbance of one or more acres of land since February 2, 2004; - 2.
-The creation of one-quarter acre or more of "regulated impervious surface" since February 2, 2004; - 3.
-The creation of one-quarter acre or more of "regulated motor vehicle surface" since March 2, 2021 {or the effective date of this ordinance, whichever is earlier}; or - 4.
-A combination of 2 and 3 above that totals an area of one-quarter acre or more.
+1. The disturbance of one or more acres of land since February 2, 2004;

+2. The creation of one-quarter acre or more of "regulated impervious surface" since February 2, 2004;

+3. The creation of one-quarter acre or more of "regulated motor vehicle surface" since March 2, 2021 {or the effective date of this ordinance, whichever is earlier}; or or more of paragraphs 1, 2, 3, or 4 above.
+Projects undertaken by any government agency that otherwise meet the definition of "major development" but which do not require approval under the Municipal Land Use Law, N.J.S.A.
+40:55D-1 et seq., are also considered "major development.

+4. A combination of 2 and 3 above that totals an area of one-quarter acre or more.
 The same surface shall not be counted twice when determining if the combination area equals one-quarter acre or more.